 KAK: Many G&T initiatives are centered around enhancing the customer journey and scaling up the organization's ability to quickly launch innovative products and services.
-Our Al-based TwinX supports the digital simulation of an enterprise, or an offerings.
-Other common themes we saw this year included supply chain transformation in the manufacturing and consumer goods sectors, and omnichannel transformation in retail transformation of their Standard Life business and meet the future needs of their customers, workplace clients and their advisers.
+Our Al-based TwinX supports the digital simulation of an enterprise, or an transformation of their Standard Life business and meet the future needs of their customers, workplace clients and their advisers.